svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 // ♫ s ♬
 ```

-Like Ruby's `.each_with_index` method, you can also instruct JavaScript to keep track of the index number of the element it is currently on.
-To do this, pass the provided function a second argument:
+You can also instruct JavaScript to keep track of the index number of the element it is currently on.
+To do this, pass the provided function a second argument, index:

 ```javascript
 var letters = ["z", "y", "x", "w", "v", "u", "t", "s"];